 If the game ends, 1-1, then you lose your bet on Over 2.5, and are refunded your bet on Over 2 since it pushed.
 If the game ends with three goals or more, you would win both your bets.

 Another example is if you bet on Under 2.75 goals.
 Half of your bet is placed on Under 2.5 goals and the other half of the bet is on Under 3 goals.
 If the game lands on three, you’d lose half your bet (Under 2.5) and refunded the other half (Under 3).

 5. Where Can I Bet on Soccer?

-American sportsbooks are offering plenty of international soccer wagering options if you’re in a legal state like New Jersey, West Virginia, Pennsylvania or Indiana.
+American sportsbooks are offering plenty of international soccer wagering options if you’re in a legal state like New Jersey, Pennsylvania, Indiana, Colorado, Iowa, New Hampshire or West Virginia.